desentio/globalseo/README.md

 To prevent translation of specific content, add the class `globalseo-exclude` to elements, such as chat pop-ups or user-generated text.

 **Note:** Input fields and iframes are ignored by default.

-## Directing Users to a Specific Language Version
-Direct users to a specific language version using the `/?lang=LANGUAGE_CODE` URL parameter.

-**Example:** `example.com/?lang=ru` will automatically translate the page into Russian.

 ## Advanced Configuration
 - **data-translate-attributes**: Translates `title` & `alt` attributes of images and links for improved SEO and accessibility.
 Set to `true` to enable.